Conditions That Lead to Dialysis

 • Drink unsweetened probiotic beverages or take probiotic supplements, as they may help to prevent UTIs.

-• Practice good hygiene by regularly washing genital area
+• Practice good hygiene by regularly washing the genital area

 • If you have a catheter, it is important to follow the Doctor’s instructions for proper care and maintenance to prevent infections.

-If you are experiencing any of these symptoms, it is important to see a Doctor for proper diagnosis and treatment.
+If you are experiencing any of these symptoms, seeing a Doctor for proper diagnosis and treatment is essential.
 UTIs can be serious if left untreated, as the infection can spread to the kidneys and cause more serious complications.

-If you think you have the above symptoms please get in touch with the Nephrologists at Archana Hospitals for immediate diagnosis and treatment.
+If you have the above symptoms, please get in touch with the Urologist at Archana Hospitals at Madinaguda and Chandanagar for immediate diagnosis and treatment.

 HEAD INJURY – MISTAKES TO AVOID